It’s painful watching someone you love struggle with alcohol addiction. As you know by now, alcohol abuse affects more than one person.

 They probably feel vulnerable, so remind them that they aren’t alone.
 Stay by their side whenever you can, such as attending doctor appointments, support group meetings, and therapy sessions if they prefer.

 Understand that this is a journey.
 It will be long and challenging, particularly if your loved one undergoes alcohol detox in Ohio.
 It takes hard work and commitment, but with time your loved one should overcome their addiction.
-For help, contact our alcohol treatment center in Ohio.
+For help, contact our alcohol rehab center in Ohio.
 Call 513-714-3400 to schedule an appointment.